Downton Abbey: A New Era (soundtrack): Development

 While composing the film continuation of Downton Abbey in 2019, series regular John Lunn indicated in an interview to Vanity Fair that the film would be the actual conclusion of the series but "the music will definitely live on.
 Whether there will be another movie, that will probably depend on how successful this one is."
-However, as the film was a successful venture, the screenwriter Julian Knowles announced a sequel to the film with Simon Curtis as the director.
+However, as the film was a successful venture, the screenwriter Julian Fellowes announced a sequel to the film with Simon Curtis as the director.
 Lunn also returned from the first film, collaborating with Curtis for the second time after the television series Twenty Thousand Streets Under the Sky (2005).
 Lunn considered working with Curtis as enjoyable and though he could not meet the director in late-2021 due to COVID restrictions and spend a lot of time.

 Compared to the series and film, Lunn employed a bigger orchestra for A New Era enabling a grander soundscape, but the traditional instrumentation, soundscape and setting remained the same.
 Musically, it also follows the relationships between people as with the television series, with the only change being the scale.
 In A New Era, the new story and plot lines required music that never had before, with the Crawleys going to the south of France and a film crew hiring Downton Abbey to make a film, serving as a crossover between silent films and talkies, resulted in him creating a newer musical stand.
 This was also interesting for Lunn, as it was contrary to the previous television series, having a variety of styles in the music within the film, while still sounding like the television series.
 He noted the last ten minutes of film were musically driven.

 As the film needed a new musical flavor, Lunn tried to bring a slightly different orchestra, with the use of celeste, and a harp played differently, and flutes which were never used for the series.
 He further listened to French music from the early-19th century, and inspired by Claude Debussy, Charles Aznavour and Maurice Ravel's works, Lunn tried to add their influences into the score through the way of orchestration bringing a French flavor but also staying in the same musical world.
 For the silent film storyline, Lunn spent a massive amount of time on finding the score and the era-appropriate songs as well.
 Fellowes suggested the use of "Crazy Rhythm" into the script, as well as in other songs, and extensively researched on how silent films sounded musically.
 Lunn used an acoustic guitar to maintain the rhythm of the film.